 Beta subunit of human chorionic gonadotrophin

 This is normally produced by the placenta.
-Elevated b-hCG levels are most commonly associated with:
+Elevated beta-hCG levels are most commonly associated with:

 - Germ cell tumours.

 Following AFP and beta-hCG levels is imperative in monitoring response to treatment.
 Patients with AFP and beta-hCG levels that do not decline as expected after treatment have a significantly worse prognosis and changes in therapy should be considered.
 Tumour markers are followed every one to two months for one year after treatment, then quarterly for one year and less frequently thereafter.
 AFP or beta-hCG elevation is frequently the first evidence of germ cell tumour recurrence.

 Elevated levels of CA 19-9, an intracellular adhesion molecule, occur primarily in patients with pancreatic and biliary tract cancers but may also be raised in colorectal, gastric, hepatocellular, oesophageal and ovarian cancers.

 - It has a sensitivity and specificity of 80-90% for pancreatic cancer.

 - It has a sensitivity of 60-70% for biliary tract cancer.